janhuenermann/social-circles/README.md

 Acknowledgements
 ==============
 Original icons are created by Daniel Oppel and you find them on dribble  (https://dribbble.com/shots/1509889-Free-Social-Media-Icons).
-I merged them into a font file so it is much easier to access them in the web.
+I put them into a font file to make them accessible for web browsers.